KrissuEST/vue-ugv-ui-prototype/README.md

 Project is done using Vue 3 in Vite alongside with HTML, CSS, and TypeScript. <br/>
 I made current application as user friendly as possible and visually understandable. <br/>
+I liked to keep map more clean and not to add buttons there, only notifications. <br/>
 All the user side instructions are in the user interface view when running the program. <br/>
 Added as much comments as possible to the code. <br/>
 A demo video file is in the project root showcasing the application, <br/>